alexeilebedev/openacr/README.md

 InlineRecur step requires an fdelay record specifying the initial delay between steps.
 The logic is the same as Inline, with a time-based delay between steps.

-### Chaining

-*UNDER CONSTRUCTION*.
-Pools can be chained by specifying a basepool record.
-Basepool is where a pool gets more memory when its own supplies are exhausted.
-The algo_lib.FDb.sbrk pool is usually at the root of each chain.

-### Default Namespace Pool

-*UNDER CONSTRUCTION*.
-Each namespace has a default pool, declared via nsx record.
-This is where all memory for the namespace ultimately comes from.

 ### Tracing